-Successful strategies: tools and techniques

-- Four tools for marketing planning include Porter's Five Forces model, first and second mover strategies, SWOT analysis, and the strategic window - b.
-All of these planning strategies have the goal of creating a sustainable competitive advantage for a firm, meaning that other companies cannot provide the same value - 2.
+- 1. Successful strategies: tools and techniques - Four tools for marketing planning include Porter's Five Forces model, first and second mover strategies, SWOT analysis, and the strategic window. - b.
+All these planning strategies have the goal of creating a sustainable competitive advantage for a firm, meaning that other companies cannot provide the same value. - 2.
 Porter's Five Forces - a.
-Porter's Five Forces is a model which identifies five competitive forces that influence planning strategies - b.
-Porter later updated his model to include the impact of the Internet on the strategies that businesses use - c.
-The five forces in the Porter's Five Forces model are: - The threat of new entrants-is influenced by the cost and difficulty of entering a market.
-The Internet has reduced the barriers to market entry in many industries - ii.
-Bargaining power of buyers-can influence the firm's strategy as customers can easily find alternate suppliers and do price comparisons and switch to a better supplier - Bargaining power of suppliers-is influenced by the number and size of suppliers - iv.
-The threat of substitute products-can be either products from a competing firm or industry - v.
-Rivalry among competitors-all the above four factors influence rivalry - d.
-Issues such as cost and differentiation or lack of differentiation of products-along with the Internet-influence the strategies that companies use to stand out from their competitors
+Porter's Five Forces is a model that identifies five competitive forces that influence planning strategies. - b.
+Porter later updated his model to include the impact of the Internet on the strategies that businesses use. - c.
+They are: - i.
+The threat of new entrants-is influenced by the cost and difficulty of entering a market.
+The Internet has reduced the barriers to market entry in many industries. - ii.
+Bargaining power of buyers-can influence the firm's